domesticatedviking/TextyMcSpeechy/docs/using_custom_voices_in_home_assistant_os.md

 - click the `DONE` button to stop editing your dashboard.
 - You now can say anything in any voice via your home assistant dashboard.
 Enjoy!

+### Known issues:
+- Since I wrote this I have noticed that while the preview gui works well on the initial use of a voice, when sending successive phrases to the same voice service, the cached audio for the first phrase is always sent to the speakers.
+I will update this guide when I determine a fix.
+In the meantime I would recommend switching voices every time you change the contents of the text box.